LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at darthrecca@gmail.com.
-The project team will review and investigate all complaints, and will respond in a way that it deems appropriat
+The project team will review and investigate all complaints, and will respond in a way that it deems appropriate t